 “The State shall not deny preferential treatment to any woman (in the name of Equality) before the law or the special (unequal) protection of the laws within the territory of India Prohibition of discrimination on grounds of religion, race, caste, sex or place of birth”

-Now that the meaning of equality becomes clear to us we understand that even if Article 15(3) was not there, women did have a good alibi to get preferential treatment in the name of equality.
+Now that the meaning of equality becomes clear to us and we understand that even when Article 15(3) was not there, women did have a good reason to get preferential treatment in the name of equality.

-Now if we try to understand ‘Uniform Civil Code’ the way it is perceived by the Gender Justice warriors, aka feminists it becomes ‘Non-Uniform Civil Code’ as any MRA would read this.
+Now if we try to understand ‘Uniform Civil Code’ (UCC) the way it is perceived by the Gender Justice Warriors, aka feminists, it becomes ‘Non-Uniform Civil Code’ as any MRA would read this.
 Because ‘Uniform’ in feminists parlance means – ‘Preferential Treatment’ to women.

-To understand this feminized definition of UCC we will consider a few examples and see how the laws are proposed to be modified.
+To understand this feminized definition of UCC we will consider a few examples and see how the laws are proposed to be modified after UCC.

 For the purpose of further analysis, I will refer to the speech of former Law Commission member Leila Seth at the IIC conference on January 4, 2005.